Sravani-Charugundla/BlockChain_SupplyChainManagement/README.md

 # Features
 ### User Authentication:
-Allows users to sign up, log in, and manage their accounts.
+The system offers robust user authentication, allowing individuals to securely sign up, log in, and manage their accounts, ensuring data privacy and access control.
 ### Product Management:
-Enables users to add, edit, and delete products in the supply chain.
+Users can efficiently manage products within the supply chain, including adding, editing, and deleting items as necessary, facilitating streamlined inventory control
 ### Order Tracking:
-Provides functionality to track orders throughout the supply chain process.
+It includes comprehensive order tracking capabilities, enabling users to monitor orders at various stages of the supply chain process, enhancing transparency and efficiency.
 ### Inventory Management:
-Helps users manage inventory levels and stock movements.
+The system assists users in managing inventory levels and stock movements, optimizing resource utilization and minimizing stockouts or overstock situations.
-### Reporting:
-Generates reports on various aspects of the supply chain, aiding in decision-making.

 # Getting Started with Create React App